ksauls/notes/content/posts/learning-sport.md

 ---
-	title : "Learning is Not a Spectator xbSport" date : "2025-09-19T15:43:35-04:00" dateFormat : "2006-01-02" # This value can be configured for per-post date formatting author : "Kevin Sauls"
+title : "Learning is Not a Spectator Sport" date : "2025-09-19T15:43:35-04:00" dateFormat : "2006-01-02" # This value can be configured for per-post date formatting author : "Kevin Sauls"